What does Freakshow use all that stolen money for?

 Danny stared.
 And kept staring.

-Unblinking, the large blue eyes of the toddler in front of him stared back.
+Unblinking, the large blue eyes of the toddler in front of him stared right back.
 He was dressed in red footy pajamas and sitting in a large burgundy armchair almost big enough to be his bed.
-His little mouth was slightly agape, his round cheeks lacking any of the healthy rosiness that should have been there.
-Danny would know; he'd seen enough pictures of himself at that age to know he'd never been so pale and… sickly.
+His little mouth hung slightly agape, his round cheeks lacking any of the healthy rosiness that should have glowed there.
+Danny would know; he'd seen enough pictures of himself at that age to know he'd never looked so pale and… sickly.

 Danny couldn't even bring himself to point out how absurdly creepy that comment sounded coming out of Vlad's mouth.
 Especially since he was talking about a younger version of Danny.